Lazy-Solutions/AdvancedSceneManager/api/Utility.LoadingScreenUtility.md

 Scene fade
 ```

 Finds the default fade loading screen.
-Will be null if not included in build.
+Can be set through project settings, or in scene loading section of the settings popup.